 - A flat charge paid for a single service provided to you. specifically by your local government.

 - Amounts you pay for local benefits that tend to increase the value of your property, such as the construction of streets, sidewalks or water and sewer systems.
 But you can deduct whatever you pay for assessments for repairs or maintenance.

-If you pay private mortgage insurance (PMI) premiums on a qualifying policy issued after 2006, you can generally deduct the premiums as additional mortgage interest.
+Through 2016, if you pay mortgage insurance premiums on a qualifying policy issued after 2006, you can generally deduct the premiums as additional mortgage interest.
 Claim the deduction on Line 13 of Schedule A.

 The full deduction can only be taken if your Adjusted Gross Income (AGI) is $100,000 or less ($50,000 if you use married filing separate status).
+The deduction is phased out for incomes greater than this.
 The amount of PMI that you pay for the year can be found on Form 1098, which you receive from your mortgage lender.

 Mortgage insurance, which protects the lender if you default, should not be confused with more common homeowner’s or fire insurance.